Attention: NDBN’s online resources are undergoing BIG changes. As of January 2018, much of the subject matter discussed here will move.

 This area of our website will remain a public resource for individuals and community-based organizations looking for assistance with starting a diaper bank, pantry or programs as well as for raising awareness about diaper need in their communities.
 If you’re new to diaper banking, check out NDBN’s comprehensive diaper bank manual, “So You Want to Start a Diaper Program?”

-Interested in learning how you or your organization can help alleviate diaper need in your community?
-Please take what you need to support your work.
-If you can’t find what you’re looking for, let us know at email@example.com.
+If you are interested in learning how you or your organization can help alleviate diaper need in your community, please take what you need to support your work.
+Let us know how about your plans or if you have questions. email@example.com.
 We are here to help!